ash-grennan/Classic-AutoQuest/README.md

 A minimalist auto quest acceptor/hand-in.
 Built to be lightweight and use minimal resources.

 # Features
+- Holding Shift whilst right clicking an NPC will disable the auto accept / hand in functionality
 - Auto skip past dialog and accept quest(s)
 - Auto hand in of one or more quests
 - Auto accept a quest reward if there's only one reward provided